Naoki Matsuda: International career

 In August 1993, Matsuda was selected Japan U-17 national team for 1993 U-17 World Championship.
 He played full-time in all 4 matches and scored 1 goal.
 In April 1995, he was also selected Japan U-20 national team for 1995 World Youth Championship and he played full-time in all 4 matches.

 In July 1996, Matsuda was selected Japan U-23 national team for 1996 Summer Olympics and he played full-time in all 3 matches.
 Although Japan won 2 matches, Japan lost at First round.
 At this time, Japan won Brazil in first game.
 It was known as "Miracle of Miami" (マイアミの奇跡) in Japan.

 On 5 February 2000, Matsuda debuted for Japan national team against Mexico.
 After the debut, he played many matches as one of three backs defense.
 In September, he was selected U-23 Japan for 2000 Summer Olympics 2nd time.
 However he played only 2 matches instead Koji Nakata got injured in the third game.

 In October 2000, Matsuda was selected Japan for 2000 Asian Cup.
 He played 3 matches and Japan won the champions.
 In 2001, he was also selected Japan for 2001 Confederations Cup.
 He played 4 matches and Japan won the 2nd place.
 At 2002 World Cup, he played full-time in all 4 matches.
 After 2002 World Cup, he did not play in many matches.
 He was selected Japan for 2004 Asian Cup.
 Although Japan won the champions, he played only 5 minutes.
 On 29 January 2005, he played and scored a goal against Kazakhstan.
 Although this goal is his first goal for Japan, this game became his last game for Japan.
 He played 40 games and scored 1 goal for Japan until 2005.

 Death

-On 2 August, Matsuda collapsed during training with Matsumoto Yamaga FC due to a cardiac arrest after finishing a 15-minute warmup run, and doctors diagnosed his condition as "extremely severe".
+On 2 August 2011, Matsuda collapsed during training with Matsumoto Yamaga FC due to a cardiac arrest after finishing a 15-minute warmup run, and doctors diagnosed his condition as "extremely severe".
 Two days later, he died at the age of 34.

-Despite releasing him in 2010, his former club Yokohama F. Marinos retired his squad number 3 after his death, as an indication of his contribution not only to F. Marinos but to Japan football's development, both at league and international levels.
+Despite having released him in 2010, his former club, Yokohama F. Marinos, retired his uniform number 3 after his death, as an indication of his contribution not only to F. Marinos but to Japan football's development, both at league and international levels.

 The funeral was held on 9 August 2011 and attendees included players who once played for Japan and Yokohama F. Marinos.